SciBorgs/SciGuides/BasicArmBot.md

 Here's your final challenge!
 Turn your basic drivetrain subsystem to a subsystem implementation.
 For simulation, you can use [WPILIB's `DifferentialDrivetrainSim`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/simulation/DifferentialDrivetrainSim.html).
 Good luck!

+## The Simulation GUI

+Now that you've completed all of your subsystems and mechanisms, it's time for the fun part.
+Piecing it all together!

+You should begin your exploration [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html).
+Continuing, open up the sim gui and explore it.
+More specific details on it can be found in the [next entry](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html).